vmware-ibm-jil/stocktrader-jil-v2/src/webnotification/README.md

 ## Assumptions
 - Installation on https certificate enabled server.
 (Service worker supports https)
+- [PushManager] is enabled
+- [serviceWorker] is enabled
+- Firefox version equal or greater than 70+
+- Service workers (and Push) have been disabled in the Firefox 45, 52, 60, and 68 Extended Support Releases (ESR.) as per [push api]

 ## Installation
 update install.sh file to configure params variables.